hnagoya/dataloader/README.md

 jar = '/opt/dataloader-42.0.0-uber.jar'              # Depends on your local environment.
 dataloader = UseSalesforceDataLoader.new(jar)
+# If you use dataloader-43.0.0-uber.jar or later version, it must be set dataloader_major_version.
+# dataloader = UseSalesforceDataLoader.new(jar, dataloader_major_version: 43)
 dataloader.endpoint = 'https://login.salesforce.com' # Depends on your salesforce environment.
 dataloader.username = 'foo@example.com'              # Depends on your salesforce environment.
 dataloader.password = '123456789'                    # Depends on your salesforce environment.